Pebit/youtube-playlist-unavailable-video-lister/README.md

   This site stores older versions of urls and most somewhat popular videos are stored here!
   If the video isn't up, there's a high chance you'll at least find the title and possibly a thumbnail.

-## (optional) How to create the .exe
+## (optional) How to create the .exe  ( warning: kinda hard, eta: 15-20mins )
-For the scheptics who don't trust the exe I already built, you can build your own exe file from the source code "youtube_unavailable_scraper.py" by following these steps:
+For the scheptics who don't trust the exe I already built, you can build your own exe file from the source code "youtube_unavailable_scraper.py" by following these steps :
 ### 1. Open PowerShell Terminal inside the folder containing the .py file
 ```Bash
 pip install playwright